And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Well, we'll tell you the answer we get back.

-And we are back on the fastest three hours in media.
+And we are back on the fastest three hours in media, Rush Limbaugh and the Excellence in Broadcasting Network.

 He had a tendency to speak like Yogi Berra.

-He he spoke in Maloprops now and then.
+He spoke in malaprops now and then.

-He one time said, Don't pay any attention to the critics.
+He one time said, don't pay any attention to the critics.

 Don't even ignore them.

-Now be honest.
+Now, be honest.

-Be on how many of you walk in a room and w gee, I wonder what they're going to think of the way I'm dressed.
+Gee, I wonder what they're going to think of the way I'm dressed.

 I wonder what they're going to think of my hairstyle.